DKPistilli/hosebox/README.md

 - [X] scryfallCards
     - [X] design local scryfall DB and corresponding api (non-http, local server requests only).
     - [X] implement scryfallCard model, router, and controller, so that all card information is blackboxed from the front end -- they send cardId, they get a full card, and never need to know about implementation or what extra fields we're removing from the actual scryfall.com card schema.
-- [ ] \(potential) add userInventory to User with array of first 50 cards (true scryfall card objects, not pointers) so init inventory doesn't require a scryfall api call
-- [ ] \(potential) add some sort of LeagueModel which stores season, standings (all manually updated??), and like..."about"?
-So that I can add some of the flavor currently relegated to challonge.com
+- [X] Decks
+    - [X] design deckSchema and corresponding api calls.
+Big Question: how to structure mainboard/sideboard/scratchpad (needs privateList option! don't forget).
+    - [X] implement decks model, router, and controller

 ### Front End
 - [ ] KNOWN BUG: MDFC (Modal Dual Face Cards).
-Currently, they do not display correctly, and could end up breaking decklists.
+Currently, they do not display correctly, due to JSON structure.
 - [ ] Inventory / Wishlist
     - [X] implement <Inventory /> component which queries our server for cardIds
     - [X] implement addCard
     - [ ] implement addCardList
+- [ ] Deckview
+    - [X] design and implement <Deckview /> page/component, which is GUI for user to view/edit their decklists
+    - [X] mainboard/sideboard/scratchpad
+    - [ ] FUTURE VERSIONS: Add inventory qty to deckview, which will require a GET to api.hosebox.net/api/users/inventoryCards/:userId/:deckId (most likely)
+- [ ] \(potential) add "League" to front-end
+    - [ ] create "/league" page and add League button to <Header/>
+    - [ ] create some sort of league schedule-view and/or standings-view.
+    - [ ] write and display some sort of flavor about the history of the league?
 - [X] Sidebar
     - [X] implement <Sidebar /> component which has a button to view <Inventory />, <Wishlist />, <Decks />
     - [X] Create file structure for Sidebar so that decks can display down the sidebar (and scroll)
     - [X] implement <Decks /> component which grabs all decks w/ userId and lists them on left sidebar.
 Clicking navs to hosebox.net/decks/:deckId
-- [ ] Register
+- [X] Register
     - [X] Hide passwords
     - [X] Validate username (no weird chars, no spaces)
-- [ ] Deckview
-    - [X] design and implement <Deckview /> page/component, which is GUI for user to view/edit their decklists
-    - [X] mainboard/sideboard/scratchpad
-    - [ ] FUTURE VERSIONS: Add inventory qty to deckview, which will require a GET to api.hosebox.net/api/users/inventoryCards/:userId/:deckId (most likely)
-- [ ] Fix Toast not displaying err messages correctly
 - [X] <ManaVisualizer /> component
-- [ ] \(potential) add "League" to front-end
-    - [ ] create "/league" page and add League button to <Header/>
-    - [ ] create some sort of league schedule-view and/or standings-view.
-    - [ ] write and display some sort of flavor about the history of the league?
 - [X] Add hosebot and generate mock "Welcome" landing index
+- [X] Fix Toast not displaying err messages correctly
 - [X] make the to-do list lol